-Reading Pals is a community based, non-profit literacy program in Chico, CA. We have reading programs on 4-school campuses: McManus Elementary, Rosedale Elementary, Chapman Elementary and Citrus Elementary.
+Reading Pals is a community based, non-profit literacy program in Chico, CA. We have reading programs on 7-elementary school campuses.
+Refer to the volunteer application for a full list of schools, times and program days.
 Reading Pals is a program of the North Valley Community Foundation located at 240 Main Street in Downtown Chico.

 Click the ‘Home’ button and then click the orange ‘Volunteer’ banner.
 Fill out all of the appropriate fields on the application.
 Then click submit.
 You will get another chance before the form is sent to make any changes.

 A Livescan is a simple background check, conducted by the Chico Unified School District human resources department (no-cost).

 Once your fingerprints are taken, the Department of Justice and Federal Bureau of Investigations will send the results back to the Chico Unified School District HR department.
 You do not have to repeat this process, so if you have already have been processed by the CUSD there’s no need to go back to do it again.

 TB is an acronym for Tuberculosis- a bacterial infection usually affecting the lungs or respiratory tract and is spread by coughing or sneezing.
 The test consists of completing a questionnaire with the Chico Unified School District nurse to rule-out exposure to the bacteria.If you answer ‘yes’ to any of the questions, you will need to complete a PDD skin test.

 Enloe Medical Center will complete a PDD skin test for Reading Pal volunteers at no cost.
 Your first visit will consist of a serum placed between the layers of your skin on the forearm area.
 You will wait 36-72 hours, then return to have your skin test read by a nurse or doctor.

 The PDD skin test is valid for 4-years.
 We will accept a previous TB test if it is up-to-date.